IEC - Health Insurance

 I don't plan on staying the maximum time, can I take a shorter insurance policy?

-If you’re certain that you’ll be staying in Canada for a shorter period, you can choose to buy health insurance only for that planned duration, such as 9 months.
-This is common for travellers who come just for the winter and summer seasons before returning home permanently.
-They have no plans to return to Canada.
+If you’re certain you’ll be in Canada for only a short time, you can purchase health insurance for just that planned period—say, 6 months.
+This is a common choice for travellers who come only for the winter or summer season and then return home for good, with no intention of coming back to Canada.

-However, if you’re unsure how long you want to stay, it’s not a good idea to purchase a shorter insurance policy or apply for a shortened work permit.
+However, if you’re unsure how long you want to stay, it’s not a good idea to purchase a shorter insurance policy to receive a shortened work permit.
 From experience, many people end up falling in love with Canada and wish to extend their stay.
 Unfortunately, a shorter work permit could prevent you from doing that.

 I will only travel to Canada to activate the work permit, then return home to come back later